 - 1. Implement the logic for fine-tuning, including selecting the parameters that will be fine-tuned (only the case for 'all' for this question) in ft.py:parameters_to fine_tune(), and computing the loss and accuracy in ft.py:get_loss and ft.py: get_acc.
 You only need to complete the loss/accuracy calculations under if logits.dim() == 2: for this question. - 2.
+The Amazon Reviews dataset is no longer available through HuggingFace, so we are providing an adapted version of the Kaggle dataset to download here.
+Please place the uncompressed csv file inside the data directory.
+You can run this command to send the file to your Azure instance:

-(8 pt) Run the command:
+3. (8 pt) Run the command: